cdalbergue/ansible-mandrill_routes/README.md

 Ansible Mandrill Routes
 =========
-This role helps you create mandrill inbound routes from your account
+This role helps you create mandrill inbounds and routes from your account

 Requirements
 ------------